akekic/personal-website/content/authors/admin/_index.md

 My academic background includes studies in physics and applied mathematics at Heidelberg, Oxford, and Paris, with a specific focus on {{< staticref "publication/bachelors-thesis/" "newtab" >}}theoretical quantum dynamics{{< /staticref >}} and {{< staticref "publication/masters-thesis-paper/" "newtab" >}}simulation methods{{< /staticref >}}.

+Looking for an advisor for your internship or thesis (BSc/MSc)?
+Feel free to [reach out](/#contact).
+I'd be glad to chat about how I might help.

 On this website, I share projects that I work on.